csjewell/git-next-tag/CONTRIBUTING.md

 One goal of this program is to autosuggest which version to go to using the tags.
 I'd like to implement that before v1.0.0.

+Note that the CI action on github also runs [golangci-lint](https://golangci-lint.run/) with [revive](https://revive.run/) as a linter.
+Please make sure that everything marked as an error is fixed.
+Warnings are fine to leave in temporarily.

 ## Releasing

 When I'm ready to release a version, I'll tag it with itself.
 Once that tag is pushed to GitHub, I have a [GitHub action](https://github.com/csjewell/git-next-tag/tree/dev/.github/workflows/goreleaser.yml) that uses [goreleaser](https://goreleaser.com/) to perform the release process.